Amy Goldsmith, State Director

 David Pringle, Campaign Director

-For over 20 years, David has been one of the state's leading environmental advocates, playing a pivotal role in advancing protections and defeating rollbacks in most of the key clean water and air and energy campaigns of the past decade plus.
-He serves as NJEF's chief strategist, media spokesperson, and lobbyist on very wide range of issues with a particular focus on Trenton, field and electoral work.
-He helped found the NJ Highlands Coalition, chaired it's Policy Committee, served as the NJ Assembly Speaker's public health appointee to the Drinking Water Quality Institute where he chaired its Health Committee, and is a Trustee of Consumers for Civil Justice.
-A graduate of Princeton University and lifelong resident of Cranford, NJ, David just celebrated his 20th anniversary with his wife and 3 school age children, serves on the Board of Trustees of the First Presbyterian Church, and also volunteers as a local boy scout leader, and basketball and soccer coach.
+For over 25 years, David has been one of the state's leading environmental advocates, playing a pivotal role in advancing protections and defeating rollbacks in most of the key clean water, air and energy and land use campaigns over that span.
+He serves as Clean Water Action's chief strategist, media spokesperson, and lobbyist in New Jersey on a very wide range of issues with a particular focus on Trenton, field and electoral work.
+He helped found the NJ Highlands Coalition, chaired its Policy Committee, served as the NJ Assembly Speaker's public health appointee to the Drinking Water Quality Institute where he chaired its Health Committee, and is a Trustee of Consumers for Civil Justice.
+A graduate of Princeton University and lifelong resident of Cranford, NJ, David just celebrated his 20th anniversary with his wife and their 3 teenagers, serves on the Board of Trustees of the First Presbyterian Church, and also volunteers as a local boy scout leader, and basketball and soccer coach.

-Jenny spent two years field managing Belmar's door to door field canvass before becoming NJEF's Communications Coordinator and Organizer.
-Jenny coordinates communications and marketing for Clean Water Action New Jersey’s campaigns, events, and programs, including website, email alerts, social media, print and online communications, and videos.
+Jenny manages communications and marketing for Clean Water Action New Jersey’s campaigns, events, and programs, including website, email alerts, social media, print and online communications, and videos.
 Ms. Vickers also helps coordinate organizational events such as action-oriented lobby days, conferences, charity auctions, fundraisers, wine tastings, art shows, poetry festivals and more.
-She also conducts media and member outreach, grassroots campaigns and mobilization efforts, responds to inquiries for information, and makes referrals on a wide variety of environmental issues.
+She also conducts media and member outreach, grassroots and fundraising campaigns, mobilization efforts, responds to inquiries for information, and makes referrals on a wide variety of environmental issues.
 Formerly, the Program Assistant for the University Honors Program and Ethics Studies Program at East Carolina University, as well as Staff Writer/Editor of The East Carolinian Newspaper.
 She has a M.A. in International Studies from East Carolina University.
 Jenny is also a published freelance writer and owns her own Etsy shop where she makes and sells handmade crocheted and knitted hats, scarves, shawls, and more.
 In addition to the environment, she is passionate about traveling, hiking, yoga, organic gardening, and music.